erichung9060/NCKU-Microprocessor_Principles_And_Applications/Exam/Final/README.md

-# PIC Microcontroller Interface Template
+# PIC Microcontroller Interface Template for Final Exam

 ## Overview
 This [Template](template.c) allows you to control LEDs, buttons, servos and variable resistors without using any low-level code (like changing register values).
 You can use the high-level functions provided in the template.
 Here are some examples: